Performance summary โ†’ Markdown report

 The default optimization level is 3 (piecewise torch.compile with CUDA graphs).

-python -m atom.examples.simple_inference --model meta-llama/Meta-Llama-3-8B --kv_cache_dtype fp8
+python -m atom.examples.simple_inference --model meta-llama/Meta-Llama-3-8B --kv-cache-dtype fp8

 Note: First-time execution may take approximately 10 minutes for model compilation.